DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

 ## Installation

-### Quick installer (Rhino 8)
+### Quick installer (Rhino 7+)

 1. Run the installer from a terminal:
    ```
    python3 install.py
    ```
+   The script scans standard install locations (e.g.
+   `C:\Program Files\Rhino 7` on Windows or `/Applications/Rhino 8.app` on
-   The script locates the newest Rhino *Python plug-ins* directory automatically (e.g. `%AppData%\McNeel\Rhinoceros\8.0\Plug-ins\PythonPlugIns` on Windows or `~/Library/Application Support/McNeel/Rhinoceros/8.0/Plug-ins/PythonPlugIns` on macOS), copies the packaged plug-in there, and prompts for the PrusaSlicer executable.
+   macOS) to confirm which Rhino builds are present, then targets the newest matching *Python plug-ins* directory automatically (such as `%AppData%\McNeel\Rhinoceros\7.0\Plug-ins\PythonPlugIns` or `~/Library/Application Support/McNeel/Rhinoceros/8.0/Plug-ins/PythonPlugIns`).
+   It copies the packaged plug-in there and prompts for the PrusaSlicer executable.
 The chosen path is stored inside the plug-in's `dev` folder so future runs know where to launch the slicer from.
 Pass `--prusa-path /absolute/path` if you prefer a non-interactive setup or `--no-prusa-config` to skip the prompt entirely.
 Use `--mode link` if you prefer a symlink for easier updates.